bverschueren/coredns-floating-ip-plugin/README.md

 The *ospfip* plugin queries an OpenStack Floating IP API and resolves hostnames found in predefined tags on Floating IP's.

-Currently the plugin supports both A and AAAA records (including wildcards).
+Currently the plugin supports both A and AAAA (including wildcards) and PTR records (excluding wildcards).
-PTR records are not implemented yet.

 **Note:** This is intended for test/development environments.
 Use with care.